jonHuffman/TinyJSON/README.md

 ## Attributes

+# Methods
-* `BeforeEncodeAttribute` [Method] when put on a method it will be called before the class is incoded.
+* `BeforeEncodeAttribute` when put on a method it will be called before the class is encoded.
 The method should return void and take no arguments.
-* `AfterDecodeAttribute` [Method] when put on a method it will be called after a class has been decoded.
+* `AfterDecodeAttribute` when put on a method it will be called after a class has been decoded.
 The method should return void and take either no arguements or a Variant.

+# Fields and Properties
-* `AliasAttribute` [Field or Property] when the target is encoded or decode it will use it's alias name instead of the member name.
+* `AliasAttribute` when the target is encoded or decode it will use it's alias name instead of the member name.
-* `IncludeAttribute` [Field or Property] will encode or decode this memeber.
+* `IncludeAttribute` will encode or decode this memeber.
 Only useful on private fields and properties.
-* `ExcludeAttribute` [Field or Property] will skip encoding or decoding this member.
+* `ExcludeAttribute` will skip encoding or decoding this member.
 Only useful on public fields.
-* `TypeHintAttribute` [Field or Property] will encode this member with it's type name.
+* `TypeHintAttribute` will encode this member with it's type name.
 When decoded it will be created using the encoded type now.
 Used for polymorphism.

 ## Using Variants